OCI Vision: How do we identify cereals?

 • Sorghum: is a versatile grain used for food, animal feed, and in the production of biofuels.
 It is drought-tolerant and important in semi-arid regions.

-and saved them into the original folder grouped by the name of the cereal.
+I saved them into the original folder, grouped by cereal name.

 Prepare the data for the OCI Vision neural network